 The introduction of contraband into state prisons is a serious violation of state law and will not be tolerated by the Tennessee Department of Correction.
 Visiting offenders in state prisons is a privilege.
 Visitors who abuse this privilege by bringing or attempting to bring contraband inside our facilities will be prosecuted.
 Employees discovered introducing contraband into state prisons face termination and criminal prosecution for violating the laws they have sworn to uphold.

-Northeast Correctional Complex visitor Shannon Pratt was arrested by the Johnson County Sheriff's Department and charged with introduction of contraband into a penal facility (19.6 grams marijuana, 18.1 grams marijuana.)
+Hardeman County Correctional Facility Correctional Officer Ernest Williams was arrested by the Whiteville Police Department and charged with introduction of contraband into a penal facility.

 August, 2013 (no arrests)